 Multiple Versions of the Truth?

-To find out I reached out to two financials vendors, Intacct and FinancialForce, two accomplished vendors in the area of financial applications, to determine if they have similar reconciliation problems.
+To find out, I reached out to two financial vendors, Intacct and FinancialForce, two accomplished vendors in the area of financial applications, to determine if they have similar reconciliation problems.
 Neither of them uses an in-memory database.
-Neither of them seemed to have heard of the problems with reconciliation and period closing that is described by SAP.
-When I spoke to FinancialForce they had the following to say about reconciliation and period closing in their system:
+Neither of them seemed to have heard of the difficulties with reconciliation and period closing that is described by SAP.
+When I spoke to FinancialForce, they had the following to say about reconciliation and period closing in their system:

 “You need to do all the things to setup the year end, and we have an automated button that performs all of the reconciliation.
 The a button is hit and the journals are created for you.
 This is not even a batch job process — in that it may take 30 minutes to 2 hours, with 2 hours being on the very long side.”